![]() |

 b) Your will is done in great things.

-This line represents a person who arouses enthusiasm amongst others; this makes it possible to do things because helpers are available.
-Sincerity and a caring attitude towards others leads to firm friendship and great things.
+This line represents a person who arouses enthusiasm amongst others and this makes it possible to do things because helpers will be available.
+Sincerity and a caring attitude towards others will lead to firm friendship and great things.

 5) 6 in 5th throw